Atlantic 252: Early history

 The concept of Atlantic 252 can be traced to as far back as August 1986, when Irish state broadcaster RTÉ announced it was to use its allocated longwave frequency for a new pop music station.
-Ireland (and RTE) had been allocated a long wave frequency at the Regional Administrative Broadcasting Conference in Geneva in 1975.
-RTÉ teamed up with RTL Group / Radio Luxembourg to form Radio Tara – the trading name of Atlantic 252 – which, being on long wave, was able to provide reception across Ireland and the United Kingdom.
+Ireland (and RTE) had been allocated a long wave frequency in the Geneva Frequency Plan of 1975.
+RTÉ teamed up with RTL Group / Radio Luxembourg to form Radio Tara – the trading name of Atlantic 252 – which, being on long wave, was able to provide reception across Ireland and most of the United Kingdom.
 The Irish Government allowed RTE to allocate the 252 licence to Radio Tara.
 The broadcaster Pat Kenny, who was a member of the RTE Board was Chairman of Radio Tara (Atlantic 252) between 1990 - 1992.
 This followed Chris Cary's pirate Radio XIDY test transmissions on 254 kHz longwave in the mid-1980s.

 The Radio Tara company was officially registered in 1985, with trading names of Radio Tara, Atlantic 252 and Tara 254, it was dissolved in 2011.

 In 1987, RTÉ commenced building a giant three-sided 248-metre broadcast mast in Clarkstown, County Meath, using a specially built pair of air- and water-cooled 300 kW solid-state transmitters (which could be combined to give double power) built by Varian Associates, Texas, despite protests from local residents.
 Studios were set up in Mornington House, in the nearby town of Trim.
 The station cost £6 million to set up.
 Just over 47 million people were in the station's broadcast area.